 I had many favorite horses.
 Most of them were strong and bolted for 30 K!
 The last horse was pure gold in color and in his speed.
 He brought me within two hours to the finish line, so I could finish 3 minutes before time.
 Another horse also bolted all the time, I called him Blue because of his blue eyes.
 We had a 30 K mountain pass to go and he literally flew over the mountains within 2 hours.
 I wish I could him bring home!

 I think it was horse station 10 or 11.
 It was the second station of the day.
 The herders wanted to give me that chestnut horse which I was suspicious about.
-It looked like a pregnant mare but turned out to be a gelding with a really big rib cage.
+It looked like a pregnant mare but in fact was a gelding with a really big rib cage.
 The owner had a lot of ribbons on display for successes in local Naadam races.
 I decided to go with the horse and he was fantastic.
 He was really strong and fast, at the same time controllable (unlike others I rode) and just a joy to ride.
-He was sure footed and didn’t set a foot wrong.
+He was sure-footed and didn’t set a foot wrong.
 I couldn’t stop smiling and he passed the vet check with flying colors on the first attempt.

-Q: Tell us about your LEAST favorite horse from the derby and the difficulties this horse and you experienced.
+Q: Tell us about your LEAST favorite horse from the Mongol Derby and the difficulties this horse and you experienced.

 It was a little grey on leg 6.
 He looked so pretty on the line but after 8 kms he decided not to go faster than a walk , that leg took me almost 6 hours.
 It was also six hours on my own with no water as my camel pack had leaked .
 To make it worse I took the long route over the mountain.
 The more I screamed at him the slower he walked!
 The only plus was I able to dismount and mount on my own to have a wee because he was too lazy to run away.